 This is inevitably the main draw of every family vacation to Florida.

 Magic Kingdom is the classic Disney theme park, with its massive castle and Disney characters running about.
-This park is primarily aimed towards young kids, which was great for her nephew, but what about everybody else?
+This park is primarily aimed at young kids, which was great for her nephew, but what about everybody else?

 I’d say Tomorrowland with the classic Space Mountain roller coaster was the highlight of Magic Kingdom.